 In April 1997, the chapter celebrated its 50th Anniversary with a banquet in Hannibal, Missouri, where three sisters who became Sigma Kappas upon the induction of Omega Delta were given their 50-year pins to encircle their badge.
 At this event, the Tri-State Alumnae chapter presented a reproduction of the Beta Mu charter to the house, replacing the original version lost over the years.

-Today, our sisters are still in Clough Hall and are very involved in other campus activities, including Panhellenic Council, Up Til Dawn, theater, music ensembles, soccer, softball, Psych Club, Phi Eta Sigma, Theta Alpha Phi, and many, many more.
+Today, our sisters are still in Clough Hall and are very involved in other campus activities, including Panhellenic Council, HOPE, theater, music ensembles, bowling, intramurals, Psych Club, Phi Eta Sigma, Theta Alpha Phi, and many, many more.
 (See campus involvement for a complete list!)